MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # EXAMPLES
-Enter the length of the room in meters:
-10
-Enter the width of the room in meters:
-7
-The area of the room is 70.0 square meters (753.47 square feet).
+What is the bill?
+200
+What is the tip percentage?
+15

+The tip is $30.0
+The total is $230.0

 # DATA STRUCTURES